World-of-Workflows/WorkflowsUniversity/docs/22_samples/gettingSettingsVariables.md

 # Settings Variables

 Almost all World of Workflows workflows will have a way to hold configuration data.
-We recommend using a `Settings` Type with these fields
+We recommend using a `Settings` Table with these fields

 1. Key (string))
 2. Value (string)